Skip to Main Content

 Students have copyrights and privacy rights in all media.

-Copyright is not just for texts; it protects works in many formats—physical and digital!
+Copyright protects works in many formats—physical and digital!
 So students (and scholars) who share their research online decide if and how to allow others to use their work.
 As examples, the student authors of the open books Jacob Lawrence in Seattle and Badass Womxn in the Pacific Northwest assigned Creative Commons licenses to their projects.

-If you create a work for a course, you also have rights of privacy.
+Students also have rights of privacy.
 The Family Educational Rights and Privacy Act (FERPA) allows students to control many uses of their educational records, which include course projects.
-Among other things, you can choose whether and how to be identified in conjunction with academic works that are publicly viewable, such as a website created by your class.
-Should you prefer not to participate in a public-facing project, you should have the option of an alternative assignment.
+Among other things, they can choose whether and how to be identified in conjunction with academic works that are publicly viewable, such as a website created by their class.
+Should they prefer not to participate in a public-facing project, they should have the option of an alternative assignment.
 UW Bothell explains student authors' rights and responsibilities in open assignments in greater detail in this guide.

 Related resources